In some specific cases, you may not need to be processed by Nativ.

-This process is required for all applicants who were born in the former Soviet Union and immigrated after 1972.
-(If you immigrated to North America prior to 1972, your approval will still be through the usual channels, Nefesh B’Nefesh and The Jewish Agency if you are making Aliyah from abroad; Misrad Hapnim with the NBN Guided Aliyah department if you are making Aliyah from within Israel.)
+The following categories of people making Aliyah from North America will likely not go through Nativ, but rather have their Aliyah processed through the usual channels (Nefesh B’Nefesh and The Jewish Agency if you are making Aliyah from abroad; Misrad Hapnim with the NBN Guided Aliyah department if you are making Aliyah from within Israel):

-Your NBN Aliyah advisor will be able to advise you throughout this process but it is important to understand that the actual approval process is run through the Jewish Agency who presents your file to Nativ.
-The application process is in addition to your online application to NBN and the Jewish Agency.
+Your NBN Aliyah Advisor will be able to guide you throughout this process, but it is important to understand that the actual approval process is managed through the Jewish Agency, who presents your file to Nativ.
+The Nativ application process is in addition to your online application to NBN and the Jewish Agency.
 The following are the steps you can expect once you have applied online for Aliyah:

 - The Jewish Agency will provide you with an application packet.
 You must fill this out in Russian and in pen.
-(If you don’t speak or write Russian, you will need find assistance.)
+(If you don’t speak or write Russian, you will need to find assistance from friends or family.
+Neither NBN nor the Jewish Agency can assist with the completion of this form.)

-- The Jewish Agency will present your file to Nativ and inform you of any additional requirements and when the approval is given.
+- The Jewish Agency will present your file to Nativ and inform you of any additional requirements, as well as when the approval is given.

 - After notification of approval, you can arrange your Aliyah flight with NBN.